-The Bachelor of Science (B.S.) degree is offered in applied physics, biochemistry/molecular biology, biology, business studies, chemistry, computational science, environmental science, geology, computer science and information systems, health sciences, hospitality and tourism management studies, marine science, mathematics, psychology, social work, and sustainability.
-The B. S. degree requires 80 credits in program courses and appropriate cognate courses and 48 credits in General Studies and "At-Some-Distance" non-cognate courses for a total of 128 credits.
+The Bachelor of Science (B.S.) degree requires 80 credits in program courses and appropriate cognate courses and 48 credits in General Studies and "At-Some-Distance" non-cognate courses for a total of 128 credits.

 Bachelor of Science in Nursing